-Since the first meeting is usually held anywhere from 6-12 months before your wedding, it’s really more of an “introductory” meeting than a decision-making meeting.
-We’ll run through a basic overview of the topics listed below, but most couples don’t have all their details finalized this early.
+Since the first meeting is usually held quite a long time before your wedding, it's really more of an "introductory" meeting than a decision-making meeting.
+We'll run through a basic overview of the topics listed below, but most couples don't have all their details finalized this early.

 Planning Meeting Topics